astronomer/airflow-provider-great-expectations/README.md

 - `expect` is either a single Expectation or an ExpectationSuite

 Optionally, you can also pass a `result_format` parameter to control the verbosity of the output.
-The GXValidateDataFrameOperator will return a serialized ExpectationValidationResult, or ExpectationSuiteValidationResult.
+The GXValidateDataFrameOperator will return a serialized ExpectationSuiteValidationResult.

 ## GXValidateBatchOperator
 This Operator is similar to the GXValidateDataFrameOperator, except that GX is responsible